Jury weighs fraud case against Texas tycoon brothers

-NEW YORK A jury began deliberations on Thursday in the trial of Texas tycoon Samuel Wyly and his late brother, Charles Wyly, whom the U.S. Securities and Exchange Commission accuses of engaging in a $550 million civil fraud.
+NEW YORK May 8 Jury deliberations got under way on Thursday in the trial of Texas tycoon Samuel Wyly and his late brother, Charles Wyly, who the U.S. Securities and Exchange Commission accuse of engaging in a $550 million fraud.

 The federal jury in Manhattan is weighing whether to hold Sam Wyly and his brother's estate liable for fraud in connection with civil claims by the SEC that they engaged in a "scheme of secrecy" involving undisclosed stock trading in offshore trusts.

 The eight women and four men on the jury include a former model, a speech pathologist and a nurse.
-Jurors briefly convened on Wednesday to pick a forewoman, a former owner of an auto parts business.
+Jurors briefly convened Wednesday to pick a former owner of an auto parts business as the forewoman.

-No verdict was reached on Thursday.
-Jurors are expected to reconvene on Friday morning.

 The SEC sued the Wylys in 2010, accusing the brothers of using a maze of trusts in the Isle of Man to conceal trading from 1992 to 2004 in four companies on whose boards they sat.